The Good News.

 Technology has had a huge effect on recruitment - for candidates, recruitment professionals and employers alike.
 What this means for organizations is that sourcing talent through the internet is becoming progressively more important.
 Not only are employers and their agencies increasingly adopting online-only recruitment policies, but more and more are using social networking platforms such as Facebook and Linkedin to hunt for candidates.
 According to a study by CareerBuilder.com, one of the largest online job sites in the US, one in every five employers uses social networks to research information about job candidates.

 Social media has entered the mainstream as a recruitment strategy; and many highly-recognized firms are connecting with applicants through their own profiles or pages on these sites.
-As an example, check out Ernst & Young Careers page in Facebook.
-They have a team dedicated to recruiting on Facebook, where applicants can ask questions, find information regarding contests, jobs, internships, links to related information, and discussion boards.
+As an example, one highly recognizable organization has a team dedicated to recruiting on Facebook, where applicants can ask questions, find information regarding contests, jobs, internships, links to related information, and discussion boards.

 Online networks can become a lifeline for job or internship seekers.
-US unemployment hit a new 14-year high in October and according to online job advertising firm Monster, recruitment activity on the Web plunged to its lowest level in nearly three years.
-The economic crisis hitting firms across the globe has created a spike in usage of professional networks such as LinkedIn, the top professional Web network.
+An economic crisis hitting firms across the globe has created a spike in usage of professional networks such as LinkedIn, the top professional Web network.
 Professional networking should be a top priority during unstable economic times.

 While making it well worth jobseekers’ time and effort to have a presence online, it’s really only effective for those that take the time to develop their profile.
 Virtually anything in a profile shows up on a search, so students and employees should list educational background, awards, current and previous employment, current responsibilities, user groups, professional associations they belong to, expertise, and other information companies might seek.
 Tap into social media sites such as LinkedIn and Facebook to create or expand positive online content about you.